 4.2.9 Foundation depths for specific conditions in shrinkable soils

 Foundations in shrinkable soils shall be designed to transmit loads to the ground safely and without excessive movement.
-Items to be taken into account include:
+Issues to be taken into account include:

-1. strip and trench fill foundations in non shrinkable soils overlying shrinkable soil
+- strip and trench fill foundations in non-shrinkable soils overlying shrinkable soil

-Strip and trench fill foundations in non-shrinkable soils overlying shrinkable soil#
+4.2.9.1 Strip and trench fill foundations in non-shrinkable soils overlying shrinkable soil

-Non-shrinkable soils such as sands and gravels may overlie shrinkable soil.
+Non-shrinkable soils such as sand and gravel may overlie shrinkable soil.
 Foundations may be constructed on overlying non-shrinkable soil if all the following are satisfied:

 • depth of the non-shrinkable soil is greater than ¾ foundation depth X, where X is the foundation depth determined using charts in Clause 4.2.12, tables in Clause 4.2.13 or the Foundation Depth Calculator App, assuming all the soil is shrinkable

-• the thickness T of non-shrinkable soil below the foundation is equal to, or more than, the width of the foundation B
+• the thickness T of non-shrinkable soil below the foundation is equal to, or more than, the width of the foundation B, Figure 4

 • proposals are submitted to, and approved by, NHBC prior to work commencing on site.